operating-systems

 Green Thread

-A green thread is a thread that is scheduled and managed by a program’s runtime environment or a virtual machine in user space, rather than by the underlying kernel, meaning the operating system is unaware of them.
-It only sees the single, standard OS thread that contains the entire process and all its green threads.
+A green thread is a thread scheduled and managed by a runtime environment or virtual machine in user space, not by the kernel.
+The OS sees only a single standard thread containing all green threads.

-They get their name from the “Green Team” at Sun Microsystems, who designed the original threading library for the Java programming language.
+Named after the “Green Team” at Sun Microsystems, who designed the original threading library for Java.

 Cooperative Scheduling

-2. Implicitly: The thread performs an operation that the runtime knows could be slow, like network I/O. The runtime intercepts this call, starts the non-blocking operation in the background, and schedules another green thread to run in the meantime.
+The thread performs a potentially slow operation (e.g., network I/O).
+The runtime intercepts this, starts the non-blocking operation in the background, and schedules another green thread.

 A context switch between green threads is extremely lightweight.
-The runtime simply saves the CPU state (like the instruction pointer and a few registers) for the current green thread and restores the state for the next one.
-This all happens within the same process and OS thread, avoiding the costly transition to kernel mode required for native thread switches.
+The runtime saves and restores CPU state (instruction pointer, registers) within the same process and OS thread, avoiding costly kernel mode transitions required for native thread switches.